Department of Labor Logo United States Department of Labor

 Employment Projections: Concepts

-The main objective of the Employment Projections (EP) program is to provide estimated employment and occupational trends over a 10-year projection period.
-The employment projections are developed in a series of six steps that examine: the labor force, aggregate economic growth, commodity final demand, input-output, industry output and employment, and occupational employment and openings.
+The main objective of the Employment Projections (EP) program is to provide estimated employment trends by industry and occupation over a 10-year projection period.
+The employment projections are developed in a series of six steps that examine: the labor force, aggregate economy, final demand, industry output, industry employment, and occupational employment.
 Each step is based on separate procedures, models, and related assumptions.
-Together, the six components provide the analytical framework used to develop the detailed employment projections.
+Together, the six components provide the analytical framework used to develop detailed employment projections.
 The following are explanations of key concepts.

 Labor force

-National income and product accounts and commodity final demand
+National income and product accounts and final demand

 Input-output data

-EP uses the input-output accounting framework to model the relationship between final demand, employment, and occupational data.1 The input-output accounting framework tracks the flow of intermediate goods and services in the production of final goods and services.
-The input-output data are provided by BEA and are an important component in producing the NIPAs.
-Through the input-output system, EP can estimate the employment level required to produce a given level of final demand.
+EP uses the input-output accounting framework to model the relationship between final demand and industry output.1 The input-output accounting framework tracks the flow of intermediate goods and services in the production of final goods and services.
+Using this framework, BLS can convert estimates of commodity final demand into industry output, which is a key input into models for industry employment.

 Employment

-Two measures of employment produced by the U.S. Bureau of Labor Statistics (BLS) are used by EP to determine base year employment: (1) the Current Employment Statistics (CES) survey, an establishment survey that provides data on wage and salary employment and weekly hours for most nonagricultural industries and the logging industry, and (2) the Current Population Survey (CPS), a household survey that includes information regarding agricultural employment, self-employed workers and hours, and private household workers.
-The CES counts the number of jobs, and the CPS counts the number of persons.
+Three measures of employment produced by the U.S. Bureau of Labor Statistics (BLS) are used by EP to determine base year employment: (1) the Current Employment Statistics (CES) survey, an establishment survey that provides data on wage and salary employment and weekly hours for most nonagricultural industries and the logging industry, (2) the Current Population Survey (CPS), a household survey that includes information regarding agricultural employment, self-employed workers and hours, and private household workers, and (3) the Quarterly Census of Employment and Wages (QCEW), an establishment census providing employment data by detailed industry.
+The CES and QCEW count the number of jobs, and the CPS counts the number of persons.
 CES data are the principal source of historical employment data for the projections program.
 However, CES data do not include the self-employed, workers in private households, and most of the agricultural sector.
-CPS data are used to supplement CES data where necessary.
+CPS data are used to supplement CES data where necessary, and where CES does not provide sufficient detail, employment is disaggregated using QCEW data.
 The EP program uses the CPS person-based measure of employment in a manner that assumes one job per person.

 Staffing patterns